Kernel Density Machines: Kernel density machines: General framework

 \begin{remark} The operator $J_\Pa^\ast J_\Pa$ on $\Hcal$ is trace-class.
 It is invertible if and only if $\ker J_\Pa=\{0\}$ and $\dim \Hcal<\infty$.
 In general, the right hand side of~\eqref{hlambdaeqpre} is thus not well defined for $\lambda=0$. \end{remark}

-The error function $\Ecal(h)$, and the expression in \eqref{hlambdaeqpre}, contain the unobservable population density ratio $g_{\star}$ and therefore are not readily available for estimations based on samples of $\Pa$ and $\Q$.
-We solve this problem by using the identity $J_\Pa^\ast g_\star=J_\Q^\ast 1$ justified by the following lemma.
+The error function $\Ecal(h)$, and the expression in \eqref{hlambdaeqpre}, contain the unobservable population density $g_{\star}$ and therefore are not readily available for estimations based on samples of $\Pa$ and $\Q$.
+We address this problem by exploiting the identity $J_\Pa^\ast g_\star = J_\Q^\ast 1$, justified by the following lemma, whose proof is provided in Appendix~\ref{app:proof_lemma2}.

 \begin{lemma} We have $J_\Pa^\ast (f\trueg) = J_\Q^\ast f $ for any bounded measurable function $f$ on $\Zcal$. \end{lemma}